ratikiyer/exponents-of-i/README.md

 # exponents-of-i
 This program helps you find out the value of i (The value of  √-1) raised to any exponent.

+Usage instructions: Type in the exponent value of i for num.